evanova/eve-api-java/README.md

-Evanova
+Java Objects for the Eve Online API
 =======

-Eve Online Java API by Evanova

 This code is used in Evanova for Android: